jfallmann/diffTF_Fork/docs/chapter2.rst

   String.
 Default "" (empty).
 Path to the consensus peak file.

 Details
-  If set to the empty string "", the pipeline will generate a consensus peaks out of the peak files from each individual sample.
+  If set to the empty string "", the pipeline will generate a consensus peaks out of the peak files from each individual sample using the R package ``DiffBind``.
 For this, you need to provide the following two things:

   - a peak file for each sample in the metadata file in the column *peaks*, see the section :ref:`section_metadata` for details.
   - The format of the peak files, as specified in ``peakType`` (:ref:`parameter_peakType`)